 To be considered a Texas resident and qualify for state aid, students must meet these requirements (in accordance with SB 1528):

-You will need to gather the following information:
+You will need to complete/gather the following documents:

 Undocumented or non-citizens may be able to be classified as Texas Residents for tuition purposes.
 If you are a Texas Resident, you qualify for state financial aid.